bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

     !!! note
         Make sure you use the version of geth you downloaded with wget above, and not your local installation of geth, which might be the wrong version.
-        1. Since `v1.3.1`, the flags `--txlookuplimit` has been replaced by `--history.transactions`.
-Make sure you no longer use `--txlookuplimit`, otherwise, node may not start.
-        2. For all geth nodes, DO NOT use `-pipecommit` flag
+        For all geth nodes, DO NOT use `-pipecommit` flag

     !!! tip
         It is recommended to run a fast node, which is a full node with the flag `--tries-verify-mode none` set if you want high performance and care little about state consistency.